Skip to contents

 git clone https://github.com/mapme-initiative/mapme.biodiversity

 We do not accept pushes to main, thus the first step would be to create a specific branch for your extension.
-In this tutorial, we will pretend to reimplement the soilgrids resources and the associated soilproperties indicator, so that we create a branch reflecting this.
+In this tutorial, we will pretend to re-implement the nasa_srtm resource and the associated elevation indicator, so we will create a branch reflecting this.
 Don’t forget to check out to the newly created branch!

 Below, we will assume that you develop your extension to the package in R Studio.
 The general guidelines to follow also apply if you choose different tooling for your development process, however, it will not be covered in this vignette.
-We assume that all R development dependencies for the state of the package when you used the git clone command are installed.
-The easiest way to ensure this is using devtools when in the package’s directory:
+We assume that all R development dependencies are installed.
+The easiest way to ensure this is using devtools:

 devtools::install_dev_deps()